OpenNebula/certified-hardware-ampere/README.md

 ## Hardware Specifications

 See the details of the Ampere servers that has been used to certify the hardware platform for OpenNebula deployment: [Ampere OpenNebula](https://docs.opennebula.io/7.0/solutions/certified_hw_platforms/ampere_opennebula/).
-After the servers have been provisioned, take note of the required parameters that are required for automation of OpenNebula deployment and verification.
+After the servers have been provisioned, take note of the required parameters that are required for automation of OpenNebula deployment and validation.

 ## Required Parameters